 - Professional 3D drawings

 - Volumes–initial run and annual

 Designing a product while keeping the manufacturing process in mind (DFM) is another critical piece to consider.
 Oftentimes, when products are not designed in this way, complications arise with a factory’s ability to actually manufacture those products and designs then need to be reworked.
 Simplifying designs also reduces the need for expensive tooling.
 Understanding how designs affect aspects of manufacturing along with providing factory partners with 3D drawings and material specifications such as primary/secondary packaging can streamline the process of taking a design to the assembly line.

 Finding a Manufacturer

-Finding a reliable, efficient, and cost-effective manufacturer can be a painstaking process given the abundance of factories in China creating a large array of products.
+Finding a reliable, efficient, and cost-effective manufacturer can be a painstaking process given the abundance of factories in China producing a large array of products.
 Your goal should be to identify a direct link to qualified, fully audited suppliers.
 You want boots on the ground to oversee tooling, sample coordination, on site manufacturing oversight, quality control and logistics.
 It is critical the supplier or consultant have a bilingual staff.

 The advent of online tools such as Alibaba can be useful but oftentimes aren’t enough as communication can be difficult and scammers are constantly lurking.